microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

    - Subtotal: 10
    - Ignored: 56
    - Total: 66
-   `temporary1.ts` and `temporary2.ts` should both include the closed comment ":exclamation: This file may not need to be reviewed."
+   The metrics comment thread should be active. `temporary1.ts` and temporary2.ts` should both include the closed comment ":exclamation: This file may not need to be reviewed."
 1. Modify the build task definition to change the "test factor" parameter to "0" (not blank).
 Push a new change to the build, adding 1 more line to